Sipxi/test-framework/README.md

 ## Installation

-To use the test framework, simply clone the repository.
+To use the test framework, simply clone the repository

 ## Files